serenitystar-ai/serenitystar-dotnet/README.md

 ### Stream responses with SSE

-Proxies support streaming responses, perfect for real-time AI model interactions.
+AI Proxy supports streaming responses, perfect for real-time AI model interactions.
 You can process tokens as they arrive.

 ```csharp
 using SerenityStar.Client;